Elements of Drama Worksheets Dramatic Play with Figurative Language Activities

 The following reading skills are covered in the passages:

-Inference, Vocabulary, Text evidence, Theme, Character Analysis, Turning point &
+Inference, Vocabulary, Text evidence, Theme, Character Analysis, Turning point, and Idioms.

-Each of the plays has a theme for the reader to identify through the problem and major events.
+Each play has a theme for the reader to identify through its problem and major events.

 The themes in this play are: